HenryMagram/drivechain.info/faq/index.md

 It is natural to want to "protect" people from their mistakes.

 But it is neither possible nor desirable.
-If the user can't get what they want from a sidechain, they'll get it from an Altcoin.
+If the user can't get what they want from a sidechain, they'll get it from an altcoin.
 And -- as they should!
 The user is sovereign.